rpseng/D6-arduino-nRF5/README.md

 This is the Installable version of the Portable version shown in this Video:
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/3gjmEdEDJ5A/0.jpg)](https://www.youtube.com/watch?v=3gjmEdEDJ5A)

+After installation the Core works as in the Video

 ## Installing

 ### Board Manager